SWIC-177/curriculum-content/week-8.md

 You'll reference the HTML-CSS project repo that you created a couple of weeks ago.

-In the [video], you see me strip...er...strip out the styles from the HTML-CSS project.
+In the [video](https://somup.com/cZenr5pHlF), you see me strip...er...strip out the styles from the HTML-CSS project.
 This includes StyleLint and Modern Normalize 🔥.

 As a reference, your `package.json` should look similar to this after following the video: